-Inform Your Employees.
+- Inform Your Employees.
 Once you have assessed the damage, you need to inform your employees about what happened.
 This includes both the fact that your business was attacked and what was stolen or compromised.
-Employees need to be aware of the risks so they can take steps to protect themselves and your business.
+Employees need to be aware of the risks so they can take steps to protect themselves and their businesses.

 How to prevent cyber attacks

 There is no one silver bullet for preventing cyber-attacks, but there are a number of steps that organizations can take to reduce their risk.
 These include: